asyroficahyadi/app-test-bmi/README.md

         - Horusec scanning code Workflow it will scanning the source code to check vulnerabilites on python.

- 4. You can merge the branch and close the pull request to triggered the workflow to build docker images and deploy apps on Heroku.
+ 4. You can merge the branch and close the pull request to triggered the workflow to build docker images and it will deploy the application on Heroku.

 ### Deploy on Heroku